stevenosloan/stevenosloan_html/source/articles/2013-04-09-put-the-shovel-down.html.md

 ---

-Recently I was using the shovel operator to concatenate a string and an instance variable exposed with an `attr_reader` to be returned by a method and noticed an odd thing, the instance variable was being modified – admittedly I was using the shovel operator incorrectly – but it prompted me to dig into some unexpected potential pitfalls of their use.
+Recently I was using the shovel operator to concatenate a string and an instance variable exposed with an `attr_reader` for use elsewhere and noticed an unexpected thing, the instance variable was being modified – admittedly, I was using the shovel operator poorly – but it prompted me to dig into some unexpected side effects of their use.

 ## tl;dr;

-In Ruby there is a convention to end methods that are dangerous (like mutate the object they are called on) with an `!`, for example `gsub!`, `map!`, or `capitalize!`.
-This isn't always the case though, so some unexpected situations can crop up if you're not careful.
+In Ruby it is convention to end methods that mutate the object they are called on end with an `!`, for example `gsub!`, `map!`, or `capitalize!`.
+This isn't always the case though, so some unexpected situations can crop up if you're not careful (I'm looking at you `keep_if`).

 Because of how the shovel operator works, and other methods that mutate the object they're called on, any method that exposes an object allows that object to be modified.
-So contrary to what you might expect, exposing an instance variable with a getter and no setter, doesn't mean its safe from modification.
-And having a getter doesn't guarantee that you're able to control how a variable is set.
+So contrary to what you might expect, exposing an instance variable with a getter and no setter, doesn't mean its safe from modification (ignoring the "devious" meta-programy means of modification).

 ## Modifying instance variables through attr_reader

 To demonstrate, we'll take a few instance variables exposed only with getters, and modify them.
-To do so, lets create a class with an instance variable containing an array and a string and initialize it.
+To do so, create a class with an instance variable containing an array and a string and initialize it.

 ```ruby
 # create a class with an attr_reader for